tomatohammado/gatsby-demo/README.md

 ```

-After installing these plugins, it is important to stop the development server with `^C` and start it again with `gatsby develop`.
+After installing these plugins, it is important to stop the development server with `^C` and restart it with `gatsby develop`.

 ## Creating the First Blog Post